-When making a true Filipino roasted chicken, you need to have are lemongrass (tanglad), garlic and shallots (sibuyas tagalog).
+When making a true Filipino roasted chicken, you need to have lemongrass (tanglad), garlic, and shallots (sibuyas tagalog).
 I would have to say that there is no ideal substitute for the three.

 I have tried using yellow or red onion a few times in place of shallots, but much to my surprise the outcome did not have the flavor and smell I was familiar with and looking for.
 Shallots are sweeter, richer yet more potent compared to onions.
 They do belong to the same family, allium, but nothing compares to the taste and aroma that it brings to the chicken.

 As of this writing, I have already made three versions of this recipe.
 The first two versions had ginger in them.
 Both were good but I found ginger to be overpowering that I could no longer smell or taste the other spices.
 It sort of made the chicken taste like chicken tinola, in my opinion.
 So in this recent version, I decided to omit it entirely, both from the marinade and the stuffing.

 The result was delicious lemony, sweet and garlicky Lechon Manok.